 Along with other water issues, many of Stacy’s project deal with rain water and runoff.
 Rather than shunning its existence with pipes and culverts, her works look for ways to celebrate storm water and make it part of the designed landscape.

 She has collaborated extensively with engineers and landscape architects.
 Presently Stacy is working with Nitsch Engineering and Urban Rain Design Ltd to create a green infrastructure project for DC Water in Washington DC.
 Stacy has worked with the Philadelphia Water Department and Pennsylvania Horticultural society on two stormwater projects in Philadelphia, and co-designed the Acid Mine Drainage and Art project in Vintondale PA which processes AMD from a mine in Southwestern PA.
 Stacy has done water-based projects around the US and in Japan and Scotland.

-Elizabeth Monoian and Robert Ferry
+2014: Landscapes of Power, Elizabeth Monoian and Robert Ferry

 Elizabeth Monoian and Robert FerryRobert Ferry & Elizabeth Monoian are the founders of the Land Art Generator Initiative, and partners in the design firm StudiedImpact.

 The Land Art Generator Initiative (LAGI) aims to design and construct public art installations that have the added benefit of utility-scale clean energy generation.